osi-oswald/react-unify/README.md

 }
 ```

-Use `React.PureComponent` instead of `React.Component` for instant performance gains.
+Hint: Use `React.PureComponent` instead of `React.Component` for instant performance gains.

 ### Testing